How To Replace Window Glass In A Vinyl Frame In 7 Steps

 2. Remove the Vinyl Glazing Stops

-Under the frame, there are vinyl stops that prevent the panes from coming out.
-Use a flat head screwdriver and place it against the rim of the stop before knocking the screwdriver handle so the stop comes away.
-You will have to repeat the process for all the stops all the way around the pane.
+Under the frame, vinyl stops prevent the panes from coming out.
+Use a flat-head screwdriver and place it against the rim of the stop before knocking on the screwdriver handle so the stop comes away.
+You will have to repeat the process for all the stops around the pane.

 3. Remove the Caulk